civol/HDLRuby/tuto/tutorial_sw.md

    z <= u + v + d
 ```

 ...
 This time, `z` requires the value of `d`, but both circuits will again be selected at the same time.
-However, the output of the first one is connected to the third input of the second one: since they are combinatorial, waiting a little bit is enough for obtaining the right `d` input for computing `z`.
+However, the output of the first one is connected to the third input of the second one: since they are combinatorial, waiting a little bit is enough to obtain the right `d` input for computing `z`.

 > __WARNING__: in hardware design with HDLRuby (and with all similar languages like Verilog VHDL or VHDL,) it is assumed that a clock is slow enough for the relevant combinatorial circuits to complete computation before the next cycle.
 If this is not the case, the resulting circuits will not function properly.
 Fortunately, the synthesis frameworks usually provide tools for verifying these timings.